Which Browsers Still Support Flash

 To use Flash, especially for playing Flash games or viewing Flash-based media, you might need to follow specific steps to enable Flash on these platforms.
 Importantly, browsers like Opera and Puffin simplify the process, incorporating support for Adobe Flash, which facilitates seamless access to a vast array of Flash content.

-See also How to Edit Bookmarks on Chrome
+See also How to Set Parental Controls on Google Chrome

 However, some browsers require a subscription for continuous Flash support, which is essential for extensive use of Flash in browsing sessions.
 Always check the settings or support sections of these browsers to verify Flash is activated properly.